-If BOD5 is Monitored Before and After Treatment If BOD5 is Monitored in All Processes and Subprocesses Wastewater Type (responses will be pre-populated based on wastewater sources) Biological Treatment Sub Process (responses will be pre-populated based on number of sub processes reported) Indicate whether each subprocess is Aerobic, Anaerobic or Facultative.
-Wastewater Type What is your BOD5 level prior to treatment? (mg/L) Indicate whether each subprocess is Aerobic, Anaerobic or Facultative.
-What is your BOD5 level after treatment? (mg/L) What is your BOD5 level immediately prior to the biological treatment sub process? (mg/L)
+If BOD5 is Monitored Before and After If BOD5 is Monitored in All Processes and Treatment Subprocesses Wastewater Type (responses will be Biological Treatment Sub Process pre-populated based on wastewater (responses will be pre-populated based on sources) number of sub processes reported) Indicate whether each subprocess is Wastewater Type Aerobic, Anaerobic or Facultative.
+What is your BOD5 level prior to Indicate whether each subprocess is treatment? (mg/L) Aerobic, Anaerobic or Facultative.

+What is your BOD5 level after treatment? (mg/L) What is your BOD5 level immediately prior to the biological treatment sub process? (mg/L) How was the BOD5 value obtained?
 What is your BOD5 level immediately after the biological treatment sub process? (mg/L) How was the BOD5 value obtained?